Understanding the IVF process and treatment

 Chromosomal anomalies in the embryo

 Variations to the chromosomes inside the embryo are a major cause of recurrent implantation failure.
-Chromosomes are special structures, found within cells, that contain DNA.
+Chromosomes are special structures within cells that contain DNA, and are crucial for a healthy embryo transfer during the IVF process.
 Normally, each egg and sperm contains 23 DNA-housing chromosomes, and during fertilisation all 23 are passed on from each parent (giving the embryo a total of 46 chromosomes).

 However, chromosomal errors can sometimes arise during the generation of an embryo.
 This includes abnormalities in the number of chromosomes present (known as aneuploidy) and structural changes affecting the size of chromosomes or how the DNA is organised within them.
 There can also be an increase in the amount of genetic material present in the embryo.
 No matter the type of error, chromosomal anomalies within the embryo are much less likely to result in an ongoing pregnancy.